johnttaylor/pim/README-Intro-TShell.md

 the default SOF marker is _any_ printable ASCII character and EOF is a newline (`\n`).

-When a command frame is detected, the first word in the frame is compared against the shell's list of command verbs.
-If there is a match (and user has the required permissions), then the shell calls the command's execute method.
+When a command text frame is detected, the first word in the frame is compared against the shell's list of command verbs.
+If there is a match (and user has the required permissions), the shell calls the command's execute method.
 Commands return a success/error code upon completion.
 If an error occur, the shell outputs error messages.

-After the command has completed executing, the shell resuming scanning the input stream.
+After a command has completed executing, the shell resuming scanning the input stream.
 This behavior repeats until the shell self terminates or the application exits.